saezlab/Myeloid_PFKFB3_atherosclerosis/Analysis_invitro_bulk/04_ligand.md

     ## [1] "Spp1"    "Anxa1"   "Tnfsf12" "Il15"    "Tfpi"    "Pf4"

-We see here that the performance metrics indicate that the 20 top-ranked ligands can predict the Fib signature genes reasonably, this implies that ranking of the ligands might be accurate as shown in our study.
+We see here that the performance metrics indicate that the 20 top-ranked ligands can predict the Fibroblast signature reasonably, this implies that ranking of the ligands might be accurate.
 However, it is possible that for some gene sets, the target gene prediction performance of the top-ranked ligands would not be much better than random prediction.
 In that case, prioritization of ligands will be less trustworthy.

 Additional note: we looked at the top 20 ligands here and will continue the analysis by inferring target genes of these 20 ligands.
 However, the